The empowerment of women in society

 Head of Account Department

-You start the adventure of being an excited mother, radiant!
+You start the adventure of being an excited and radiant mother!
 I felt like the temple of life!
-Your baby is born, you count his fingers and toes, everything is fine!
-You are at home with him, enjoying, laughing, sometimes crying because of the ups and downs of hormones.
-Your maternity leave is over (6 months), your baby is still a puppy to nurse and doesn't know how to walk yet.
-It's time to go back to work, and then you realize that this system is not compatible with your new life as a mother and that's when a long-distance race starts...
+Your baby is born, you count the fingers and toes, everything is fine!
+You are at home with him, enjoying, laughing, sometimes crying because of hormonal ups and downs.
+Your maternity leave ends (6 months), your baby is still a puppy to breastfeed and cannot walk yet.
+The time comes to return to work, and that's when you realize that this system is not compatible with your new life as a mother, and that's when a long-distance race begins...

-You leave your baby in a nursery and go to work holding back tears and sore boobs because they are getting full of milk.
-You go to work having gotten up 7 times a night (hopefully).
+You leave your baby in a nursery and go to work holding back tears and breast pain because they are filling with milk.
+You go to work having gotten up 7 times at night (luckily).
 For 18 months.
-You get up at 7 a.m. and your day doesn't end until eleven or twelve.
+You get up at 7 in the morning and your day doesn't end until eleven or twelve.
 You get dressed and shower in 2 and a half minutes.
-Your tupper is leftovers and a long etc. ....
+Your tupper is leftovers and a long etc….

-But you go to work and you give your all as a worker and as a mother, you smile at everyone, you want to make everything perfect.
-You feel the guilt of not being able to spend more time with your baby, you worry about everything, but you forget the woman you were and wonder what was she doing with all that time she used to have and now she doesn't?
+But you go to work and give your all as a worker and as a mother, you smile at everyone, you want to do everything perfectly.
+You feel the guilt of not being able to spend more time with your baby, you worry about everything, but you forget the woman you were and you ask yourself, what did I do with all that time I had before and don't have now?

-We should not have 6 months of sick leave, we should not be subjected to this long-distance race, we should have a longer sick leave and a reduced working day without thinking about whether you can afford it financially...
-I am sure that many parents also feel this way, so it is everyone's responsibility to improve things, not only ours.
+We shouldn't have 6 months of leave, we shouldn't submit to this long-distance race, we should have a longer leave and reduced hours without thinking about whether you can afford it economically...
+Surely many parents also feel that way, that is why it is everyone's responsibility to improve things, not just ours.

-Because there are still employers who do not hire women for fear of pregnancy, forgetting that they have had a mother and that it would be fair for them to have equal opportunities.
+Because there are still entrepreneurs who do not hire women for fear of pregnancy, forgetting that they had a mother and that it would be fair for them to have equal opportunities.

-With time you recover, but the wear and tear of the long-distance race remains there and continues.
-I have regained some of the woman I was before I became a mother, and I have met the true love of my life: my son.
+Over time you recover, but the wear and tear of the long-distance race remains there and continues.
+I am recovering some of the woman I was before becoming a mother, and I have met the true love of my life: My son.

-»The revolution has begun, but it's a long-distance race.» by Mireia
+«The revolution has begun, but it is a long-distance race» by Mireia

 Carbonell